MilosMladenovicWork/tranquility-code/src/content/basic/about.md

 ## Our Profound Expertise

 - **NodeJS-Powered Backends:** We're specialists in creating powerful backend applications using NodeJS.
 Our goal is not just to deliver code but to ensure that every application performs seamlessly and scales effortlessly.
-You can trust us with your data, as we excel in both SQL (PostgreSQL, MySQL) and NoSQL (MongoDB) databases.
+You can trust us with your data, as we excel in both SQL (PostgreSQL) and NoSQL (MongoDB, Redis) databases.

 - **Fullstack Mastery:** Our expertise extends to full-stack solutions, seamlessly merging frontend and backend development.
 NodeJS and React (Gatsby.js, Next.js) are our trusted tools for creating high-performance web applications that leave a lasting impact.